futagoza/core-es/packages/math-extensions/README.md

-This package contains implementations of methods in the [Math Extensions Proposal](https://github.com/rwaldron/proposal-math-extensions).
+This package contains implementations of methods and constants in the [Math Extensions Proposal](https://github.com/rwaldron/proposal-math-extensions).

 # api